CN3ves/5-/docs/index.md

   <br>&nbsp;
 </details>

   * **Skills** are the general adventuring actions a character may attempt to do.
 Skills include anything that is not a character specific action.
 As such, skills correspond every possible action that can fail and be improved, from using weapons and armour to interacting with other creatures and objects.
+As suck, skills are ranked descriptors.
 To define the character skills, think what sort of actions the characters will be doing during the adventure.
 Similarly to traits, skills can be created on the fly, but some more advanced or specialised skills may be forbidden for some characters, if previous training cannot be justified by the character's concept.
-For a simple selection of skills at character creation, refer to the skills examples below.
   > *For an illusionist, relevant skills could be, invisibility, create sound, create image, distract and fast talk.
 However, the character has no formal combat training and cannot use weapons and armour effectively.*.
 <details><summary><i>Example of skills example and character creation</i></summary>
-  &nbsp;&nbsp;<i>Select 2 skills from each of the following blocks.
-You are allowed to switch from one block to another, to a maximum of 4 skills per block.
-Set all the chosen skills to level 1.</i>
   <blockquote>
     <details>
       <summary><b>Combat skills</b>: Use of weapons and armour as well as tactical evaluations.</summary>